-It may seem more straightforward to simply to drive the 246.5 miles (397 km) from Venice to Monterosso al Mare, but keep in mind that you are going from one city largely closed to motor vehicles to another.
-Take the train and skip the hassle of finding (and paying for) remote parking outside both.
+Your first instinct may be to drive the 246.5 miles (397 km) from Venice to the Cinque Terre region, but keep in mind that you are going to two cities that restrict access to vehicles.
+Taking the train will save you the trouble of driving in these towns, and also finding and paying for remote parking outside both cities.

 Frequent Trains from Venice to Cinque Terre-Monterosso

-Weekends and holidays may mean less frequent service and longer travel times, so keep that in mind.
+Note that weekends and holidays may mean less frequent service and longer travel times.

 Direct Trains from Venice to Cinque Terre-Monterosso

-There are no direct trains from Venice to Monterosso al Mare in the Cinque Terre.
+There are no direct trains from Venice to Monterosso al Mare in Cinque Terre.

 Amenities on Trains from Venice to Cinque Terre-Monterosso

-The Frecciarossa is the fastest AV train and has monitors listing travel information and news, air conditioning, individual power outlets, WIFI, and 3g and 4g internet.
-The various classes sport color-coded cars: Executive (brown: station lounge and meal service); Business and Premium (blue and red: snack, drink, and newspaper); and Standard (orange: snack and drink service).
+The Frecciarossa is the fastest AV train and its amenities include monitors listing travel information and news, air conditioning, individual power outlets, WIFI, and 3g and 4g internet.
+The various classes sport color-coded cars.
+The executive class is brown, offering a station lounge and meal service.
+Business and Premium are blue and red, providing a snack, drink, and a newspaper to its passengers.
+Finally, the Standard class is orange and also has a snack and drink service.
 A café car is also open to all passengers.

-Intercity trains are AV trains which are faster and more comfortable than Regionale trains but slower and less luxurious than Freccia trains.
-Intercity trains have air conditioned 1st-class and 2nd-class cars and a café car.
+Intercity trains are AV trains which are faster and more comfortable than Regionale trains but slower and less luxurious than Frecce trains.
+Intercity trains have air conditioned 1st-class and 2nd-class cars, and a café car.
 First class seats have power outlets, free newspapers, a mini-bar, and meal service.